chromeos/chromeos.dev/pages/en/android/window-management.md

 This page shows how to ensure your app's window launches correctly, resizes smoothly, and can display all of its contents when its size changes.

+!!! aside.message--note
-Note: In addition to window management, Android apps that run on Chrome OS pose lifecycle management challenges.
+**Note:** In addition to window management, Android apps that run on Chrome OS pose lifecycle management challenges.
 There are also other issues to consider, such as multiple apps competing for exclusive resources like camera or microphone, and the possibility that a visible app is not necessarily the active app.
 Read [Multi-window docs](https://developer.android.com/guide/topics/ui/multi-window) for information on how to handle these issues.
+!!!

 ## Window dimensions